-Property, plant and equipment acquired in conjunction with business combinations are recorded at fair value.
-All other additions are recorded at historical cost.
+Property, plant and equipment acquired in conjunction with business combinations are recorded at historical cost.
 Depreciation is calculated using the straight-line method based upon the estimated useful lives of depreciable assets commencing at the date assets are placed in service as follows: five to seven years for furniture and fixtures, periods of up to five years for computer equipment and software and periods of up to thirteen years for machinery and equipment.
 Buildings are depreciated over periods of up to forty years.
 Leasehold improvements are depreciated over the life of the lease or estimated useful lives of the improvements, whichever period is shorter.
 Construction in progress assets are not depreciated until placed in service and available for their intended use, at which time they are assigned a useful life consistent with the nature of the asset.